-|U Fleku is a large pub, restaurant and microbrewery rolled into one.
-Of all the traditional Czech pubs in Prague, architecturally there is no finer example.
+|U Fleku is a large pub and microbrewery.
+Of all the traditional Czech pubs in Prague, architecturally is it unrivalled.|

 An accordionist plays all day and evening, making his way around the various halls, which adds to the beer hall atmosphere.

 U Fleku has a Brewery Museum located in the former malt house.
 Ancient brewing machines, instruments and drinking vessels are on display.